Posted by MIT Sloan Executive Education - 6 months and 16 days ago

 To that end, executives in the custom program explored leading innovation and strategy research by MIT Sloan faculty, and visited research labs as well as companies in the MIT ecosystem.
 Program materials focused on general management concepts such as strategy and innovation.
 As the program progressed, the sessions combined content-rich lectures and small-group discussions on topics ranging from general management ideas about leadership and strategy to more industry-specific subjects like big data, mobile trends, and digital marketing.

-Posted by MIT Sloan Executive Education - 2 years and 6 months ago
+Posted by MIT Sloan Executive Education - 2 years and 10 months and 23 days ago

 For the executives of global energy giant BP, the challenges and opportunities they face every day can be mind boggling.
 With an annual capital projects budget of more than $15 billion, the British-based company has oil and gas projects in 26 countries, nine recent mergers and acquisitions, and a market capitalization in excess of $200 billion.